a11yproject/a11yproject.com/src/posts/what-is-semantic-html.md

 ---
-title: What is Semantic HTML
+title: What is Semantic HTML?
 description: "The Web Accessibility Initiative is W3C's effort to improve accessibility of the Web for people with disabilities."
 category: Background
 author: David A. Kennedy